Peter Lange (ceramicist)

-Peter Reid Lange MNZM (born 1944) is a New Zealand ceramicist.
-His late brother was David Lange, former New Zealand prime minister.
+Peter Reid Lange MNZM (born 6 September 1944) is a New Zealand ceramicist.

+Biography

+Lange was one of twins (the other a girl) born to Phoebe Fysh Lange (née Reid) and Eric Roy Lange, a medical practitioner, in Ōtāhuhu on 6 September 1944.
+His older brother was David Lange, who served as the prime minister of New Zealand from 1984 to 1989.

 Since the 1980s, Lange has been a leading figure in the New Zealand ceramics and pottery scene.
-As Dan Chapell writes, 'In the case of his brick sculptures, there's a surprising sense of lightness and 'user-friendliness' that belies the material he's used'.
-Alistar Carruthers states of Lange, 'He is a risk-taker with an ability to engage people in the ideas he works with in his practice.
-His wit and imagination are always manifest in his work'.
+As Dan Chapell writes: "In the case of his brick sculptures, there's a surprising sense of lightness and 'user-friendliness' that belies the material he's used".
+Alistar Carruthers states of Lange: "He is a risk-taker with an ability to engage people in the ideas he works with in his practice.
+His wit and imagination are always manifest in his work."

+He was married to Rosemary Lange, and has three children.

 Recognition

 In the 2016 New Year Honours, Lange was appointed a Member of the New Zealand Order of Merit for services to ceramic arts.

 Lange's work is in the collections of the Auckland War Memorial Museum, Christchurch Art Gallery, Beehive (New Zealand), Suzhou School of Art in China, and the Aberystwyth Arts Centre in Wales.